stryker-mutator/stryker-mutator.github.io/blog/2021-10-30-announcing-stryker-net-1.md

 ## 🚀 What's new?

-An exciting set of new features has been added with this release!
+This release comes packed with new features!
 Let's walk through them all:

 ### Statement removal mutator